Breezy Point, Queens: Demographics

-Based on data from the 2010 United States Census, the population of the combined area of Breezy Point/Belle Harbor/Rockaway Park/Broad Channel was 28,018, an increase of 1,307 (4.9%) from the 26,711 counted in 2000.
+Based on data from the 2010 United States census, the population of the combined area of Breezy Point/Belle Harbor/Rockaway Park/Broad Channel was 28,018, an increase of 1,307 (4.9%) from the 26,711 counted in 2000.
 Covering an area of 2033.88 acres, the four neighborhoods had a population density of 13.8 PD/acre.

 The racial makeup of the neighborhoods was 78.3% (21,946) White, 7.5% (2,095) African American, 0.1% (29) Native American, 2.1% (595) Asian, 0.0% (8) Pacific Islander, 0.2% (66) from other races, and 0.9% (259) from two or more races.
 Hispanic or Latino of any race were 10.8% (3,020) of the population.

 However, according to the United States Census Bureau, the community's ZIP Code (11697) is 98.2% white and has the nation's 2nd highest concentration of Irish-Americans, at 60.3% as of the United States Census, 2000 (Squantum, in Quincy, Massachusetts, is number 1, at 65%).
 The community's demographics are maintained as a result of a Cooperative rule that a person, prior to buying a house, must be recommended by three members of the Cooperative and approved by its board of directors.
 Breezy Point functions mainly as a summer get-away for many residents of New York.
 Estimates put summer residency at 12,000, while year-round residency was 4,337 in the most recent Census.

 Due to its history of population by Irish-Americans, Breezy Point has been called the "Irish Riviera."
 Since the mid-1990s, Italians and Jews have also moved into Breezy Point, making the concentration of Irish-Americans drop.

 History

 The community began as summer beach bungalows, in the "early 1900s", according to the New York Times although this is impossible because at the time the shoreline was further east until landfill extended the Rockaways.
 Breezy Point was sold to the Atlantic Improvement State Corporation for $17 million in 1960.
 The residents of the community purchased half of the land for approximately $11 million and formed the Breezy Point Cooperative.
 Today, it consists of about 3,500 homes.
 The construction of apartment buildings commenced in the late 1960s and was halted by City ordinance.

+The Silver Gull Beach Club, located in Breezy Point, doubled as the El Flamingo Beach Club in the 1984 film The Flamingo Kid.

 Breezy Point is patrolled by its own private security force that restricts access to owners, renters and their guests.
 It also features three of New York City's nine remaining volunteer fire departments.

 On September 8, 2012, the community was struck by a tornado shortly before 11 a.m. that started as a waterspout over the Atlantic Ocean and came ashore at the Breezy Point Surf Club.